ripienaar/nmfw/README.md

 	return &resp, nil
 }
 ```

+The context will have a deadline set which is propagated from the timeout supplied by the client.

 ### Running

 The service host uses a NATS Context for connection properties, create it using `nats context` and then run the service after